-Armed the knowledge that many of Britain's coal mines were over 100 years old and suffered geological problems thus making them uneconomical, Scargill and McGahey committed the NUM to fight any mine closures at all except on the grounds of exhaustion.
+Armed the knowledge that many of Britain's coal mines were over 100 years old and suffered geological problems thus making them uneconomical, Scargill and McGahey committed the NUM to fight any mine closures except on the grounds of exhaustion.

-In order to rescue the bankrupt British economy which was sunk by previous Labour Party mismanagement, the Thatcher government proposed to remove the subsidy and close uneconomic mines.
+In order to rescue the bankrupt British economy, which was sunk by previous Labour Party mismanagement, the Thatcher government proposed to remove the subsidy and close uneconomic mines.
 Scargill and McGahey had their excuse and a year long strike followed.

 Scargill and McGahey refused to hold a national strike ballot, instead by using the 'no mine closure rule' they struck work at a mine that was earmarked for closure.